YannickLeRoux/mp3_organizer/README.md

 Then I met Python so I decided to fix this problem.

-Now this script will move each mp3 to the folder that match its 'genre' ID3 Tag after confirming that you want to move it or send it to the trasj, or dont touch
+Now this script will move each mp3 to the folder that match its 'genre' ID3 Tag after confirming that you want to move it or send it to the trash, or just dont touch it.

 I'm going to continue adding more functionlity to it